mingodad/citadel/webcit/README.txt

  GRAPHICS
  --------

- WebCit contains a small amount of graphics (icons, etc.) which are kept in its "static" subdirectory.
+ WebCit contains graphics, templates, JavaScript code, etc. which are kept in its "static" subdirectory.
 All site-specific graphics, however, are fetched from the Citadel server.